Rex: A Family of Reversible Exponential (Stochastic) Runge-Kutta Solvers: Conclusion

 \section{Conclusion}

-We propose \textit{Rex} a family of algebraically reversible solvers for diffusion models which can obtain arbitrarily a high order of convergence (for the ODE case).
-Moreover, we propose (to the best of our knowledge) the first method for exact inversion for diffusion SDEs without storing the entire trajectory of the Brownian motion.
-Our empirical illustrations show that not only does Rex have nice theoretical properties but it also functions as a capable numerical scheme for sampling with diffusion models.
-The proposed method can be incorporated into preexisting applications wherein preserving the bijections of flow maps is important, leading to many exciting possible applications.
+We propose \rex, a family of reversible exponential (stochastic) Runge-Kutta solvers for diffusion models which can obtain an arbitrarily high order of convergence (for the ODE case).
+The construction also naturally admits reversible adaptive step-size solvers, enabling key AI4Science applications.
+Moreover, to the best of our knowledge, we propose the first method for exact inversion of diffusion SDEs without storing the entire trajectory of the Brownian motion.
+We also showed that \princeps subsumes several previous popular solvers, recovering reversible versions of these schemes.
+Our empirical studies show that \rex is both theoretically well-motivated and a capable, robust numerical scheme across a range of diffusion-model tasks.
+While we have presented \rex primarily in the context of diffusion models, it applies to additive-noise SDEs that can be written in the semi-linear form.
+This covers a broad class of generative models, including all the standard affine probability path flow matching formulations. \rex can be incorporated into existing applications in which preserving the bijectivity of flow maps is important.